 Modify file2.txt manually then check status and commit it.

-git status git commit -am "Branch1 first commit"
+git commit -am "Branch1 first commit"

 To push the branch to your remote repository, so others can use it: